BirdeeHub/birdeevim/README.md

 ### Another Neovim flake

-## Attention: This repo is unfinished
+## Attention: This repo is unfinished.
+The lua hasnt been cleaned up, it has no debuggers or formatters.
+This is my first time using nix.

 The idea is, replace lazy and mason with nix, keep everything else in lua.
 I am managing LSP's with nvim-lspconfig,